Links must have discernible text

 Ensures that every link has an accessible name

 Why this is Important

-Inaccessible link elements pose great barriers to accessibility, as they are a fundamental component of a website.
+Inaccessible link elements pose barriers to accessibility, as they are a fundamental component of a website.

 Users who rely exclusively on a keyboard (and no mouse) to navigate a webpage can only click on links that can receive programmatic focus.
-If a link cannot receive programmatic focus, it will be inaccessible to these users.
+A link that cannot receive programmatic focus is inaccessible to these users.

 How to Fix the Problem

 Ensure that all link names are accessible.
 It may be possible that the inner link text is not visible to a screen reader, that there are duplicate link labels, or that the link is not focusable.